 Purchasing, carrying and transporting: 3 distinct legal notions

 The law distinguishes between purchasing a knife (and any cold weapon in general), carrying it on your person, and transporting it.
-Purchasing corresponds to the acquisition as part of a transaction.
-There is nothing very innovative in that.

 Making this distinction helps us understand that everything is based on the real intention of the person walking around with a knife in their pocket.